TylerMWise/tylermwise/README.md

 # 👋 Hey There!
 I'm Tyler M-Wise,
 I'm a coder who develops games using various programming languages, including Luau, Java, HTML, C# and JavaScript.
 I work on these with a friend, and we run a company called [TeamTBM](https://teamtbm.org?utm_source=tylermwise.uk), which we founded to help others with programming and game development.
-As I code, I love listening to music – I was just listening to 'HOT TO GO!' by Chappell Roan!

 My programming journey began when I was ten, learning HTML.
 Since then, I’ve picked up many other languages, with Luau, HTML and C# being among my favourites.